kafka-ops/julie/README.md

 The project is build using Java and Maven, so both are required if you aim to build the tool from scratch.
 The minimum version of Java supported is Java 8, note it soon will be deprecated here, it is only keep as supported for very legacy environments.

-It is recommended to run the Kafka Topology Builder with Java 11 and an open JDK version.
+It is recommended to run the Topology Builder with Java 11 and an open JDK version.

 ### Building a release

 If you are interested on building a release artifact from the source code, check our [release](RELEASE.md) doc for guidance.

+Nightly builds as well as release builds are regularly available from the [Actions](https://github.com/kafka-ops/kafka-topology-builder/actions) in this project.